mfridman/tparse/README.md

 ## But why?!

 `go test` is awesome, but verbose.
-Sometimes you just want failures, grouped by package, printed with a dash of color and readily available.
+Sometimes you just want readily available failures, grouped by package, printed with a dash of color.

 `tparse` attempts to do just that; return failed tests and panics, if any, followed by a single package-level summary.
 No more searching for the literal string: "--- FAIL".

 But, let's take it a bit further.
-With `-all` (`-pass` and `-skip` combined) you can get additional info, such as which tests were skipped and elapsed time of each passed test.
+With `-all` (`-pass` and `-skip` combined) you can get additional info, such as skipped tests and elapsed time of each passed test.

-`tparse` comes with a `-follow` flag to output test output as text.
-Yep, go test pipes JSON, it's parsed and the output is printed as the raw text as if you ran go test without `-json` flag.
+`tparse` comes with a `-follow` flag to print raw output.
+Yep, go test pipes JSON, it's parsed and the output is printed back out as if you ran go test without `-json` flag.
 Eliminating the need for `tee /dev/tty` between pipes.

 The default print order is:
 - `go test` output (if adding `-follow` flag)